nelsonbrett55/structured-data-converter/README.md

 ## 🚀 Features

-- ✅ Convert XML ➝ HTML using `XSLT`
+- ✅ Convert XML ➝ HTML using `XSLT` (via `lxml.etree.XSLT`)
-- ✅ Convert JSON ➝ XML and CSV ➝ XML using Python
+- ✅ Convert JSON ➝ XML using a recursive converter
-- ✅ Validate XML against XSD Schema
-- ✅ Preview raw and transformed outputs
+- ✅ Outputs raw `.xml` and transformed `.html` files
-- ✅ Command-line interface for automation
-- 🔄 Optional Flask-based web viewer
+- ✅ Runs as a standalone script from the command line
+- ⛔ CSV to XML transformation (not implemented yet)
+- ⛔ XML Schema (XSD) validation (not implemented yet)
+- ⛔ Flask web interface (not implemented yet)

 ---